 Environmental and Energy Study Institute (EESI)

-We engage with Congress to advance win-win bipartisan policy solutions to address climate change urgently and defend clean energy programs and budgets.
-We’re also expanding work to help families to improve their homes’ energy efficiency with no upfront costs.
+We engage with Congress to advance win-win nonpartisan solutions to address climate change urgently and equitably.
+We’re also expanding work to help families implement accessible, affordable energy upgrades.
 Join us!

 And yet all of this is happening, even though the climate warning signs are blinking ever more urgently.
 The current year has been one in which extreme weather, intensified by climate change, has sadly grabbed the headlines and made it clear that progress on clean energy and win-win solutions on climate is urgent!
 2016 was the hottest year ever recorded, hotter than 2015 and 2014, which were the previous record-holders.

 Now more than ever, EESI's role of informing policymakers about sustainable solutions to climate change is critical.
 We have a strong core audience in Congress, but our reach extends far beyond Washington policymakers to stakeholders throughout the world.

 When you give, you are enabling EESI to work in a nonpartisan way for practical, cost-effective, sustainable solutions.